slytomcat/URLshortener/README.md

 Where:

-- DSN - MySQL connection string
+- DSN - MySQL connection string (can be also set via URLSHORTENER_DSN environment variable)
 - MaxOpenConns - DataBase connections pool size
 - ListenHostPort - host and port to listen on
 - DefaultExp - default token expiration period in days